Offers contained within this article maybe expired.

 If you try to return an eligible item within 90 days from the date of purchase and the merchant won’t take it back, American Express may refund the full purchase price, up to $300 per item (excluding shipping and handling charges).

-Amex will reimburse you up to a maximum of $1,000 per Card Member account per calendar year based on the date of purchase.
+Amex will reimburse you up to a maximum of $1,000 per card member account per calendar year based on the date of purchase.
 So the key limitations are that the return attempt must be made within 90 days of purchase and that you can reimbursed up to a maximum of $300.

 What Amex cards offer return protection?

-Virtually every Amex card will offer return protection.
+Not every every Amex card will offer return protection.
 Here are some of the different Amex cards that you might look to for this coverage:

 - Amex EveryDay Preferred Credit Card

-- Amex Gold Card
+- Amex Gold Card (Senior Version)

 - Business Gold Rewards Card